anson0/simpleHttpWebServer/README.md

 # simpleHttpWebServer
 this is a simple http web server demo with  thread pool mechanism;

-##Principle:
+## Principle:
 Process has a main thread and a thread pool,user can specify the number of threads in thread pool through command input.

+**main thread duty**:

-**main thread duty**:wait interested events happen,and once any event happened,the main thread get activated,if it is a<br/>
-                 connection request,the main thread will accept it,adding it to interested events for monitor;if it is a<br/>
+                 wait interested events happen,and once any event happened,the main thread get activated. if it is a connection request,the main thread will accept it,adding it to interested events for monitor;
-                 event epollin reading avaiable,the main thread will read all the arrived input data,and then push<br/> a task to queue for thread-pool taking over handling analyze the receive data and reply back to request.<br/>
+                 if it is a event epollin reading avaiable,the main thread will read all the arrived input data,and then push a task to queue for thread-pool taking over handling analyze the receive data and reply back to request.
 **thread-pool duty**:

-                 dealing with the queue task,i.e. analyze the received data and reply back to client request,<br/> this
-                 project using a buffer of unorder_map<int,string> to store all the current connection buffers,this<br/> buffer shared by all the threads,mutex lock  is used to prevent unexpected asynchrous modification.<br/>
+                 dealing with the queue task,i.e. analyze the received data and reply back to client request, this project using a buffer of unorder_map<int,string> to store all the current connection buffers,this                            buffer shared by all the threads,mutex lock  is used to prevent unexpected asynchrous modification.

-*build project*:
+* build project *:
 ```
 make all
 ```